 Real-Life Examples and Case Studies

-These stories highlight why knowing the immigration consequences of deferred adjudication is critical.
+These contrasting stories underscore why a thorough understanding of the immigration consequences of deferred adjudication is essential for noncitizens facing criminal charges.
+Important factors to consider include:

 Final Thoughts on Deferred Adjudication and Deportation